tongdanzhu/3010Project/README.txt

 *
 *	Software Part:
 *	1. Run "Sweet" in Android studio
-*	2. In app, after you log in, you have privileges:
+*	2. In app, after you log in, you have privileges to:
-*	   to control the temperature using the temperature button;
+*	   control the temperature using the temperature button;
-*	   to control the light using the light button;
+*	   control the light using the light button;
-*	   to confirm your mail using the mailbox button;
+*	   confirm your mail using the mailbox button;
-*	   to confirm your visitors using the doorbell button.
+*	   confirm your visitors using the doorbell button.
 *----------------------------------------------------------------------------